arturdomek/voice-control/plugins/example/README.md

 * run script make_dict.sh
 * modify sample.commands

-* open file plugins.jconf and append path to your .dfa and .dict files
+* open run.sh and replace path to your plugin dictionary

 Now you can use your plugin.